Chest and back acne

 If you have acne, you’ll probably live with spots most of the time simply because that’s how your skin works.
 However, you might notice that certain things trigger worse breakouts, or cause particularly severe spots like nodules or cysts.

-The first thing to know is that there’s no cure for acne, but there are lots of different treatment options.
+The first thing to know is that there’s no cure for acne, but there are lots of different treatment options and lifestyle changes you can make.
 Over time you should be able to reduce the severity of your symptoms.

 If you have moderate or severe acne on your back or chest you should see a GP for prescription treatment.
 Aside from that, there are a few things you can do to help manage your symptoms at home: